exoplatform/exo-documentation/docs/UserReward.rst

 |image9|

-.. warning:: Remember that losing your private keys will lead you to lose your money.
+..
+Warning:: Remember that losing your private keys means loosing all your crypto-money.
 You must take precautions and be very careful!
+Even an administrator won't be able to help you if it gets compromised or lost.